Skip navigation

 Purpose

-The procedure describes the principles by which projects for external funding are sought and accepted by the University consistent with University community standards, values and interests.
+The procedure describes the principles by which Research Projects undertaken with external entities are developed and formalised by the University consistent with University community standards, policies, values and interests.

 Scope